 This graph represents the number of active COVID-19 positive cases by week in Watauga County.
 A positive COVID-19 case is considered active for a total of ten days after the initial positive test result.

-COVID-19 case.
+This graph represents the total number of Watauga County residents that AppHealthCare staff have monitored due to being exposed to a confirmed COVID-19 case.
 Individuals are notified and asked to quarantine and monitor for symptoms for fourteen days.